CloudGlitch/NewTabSearch/extensions/help.md

 `alt + s` to focus on search bar

 `alt + h` to get help

+press `tab` to paste the currently focused auto-prediction into the search bar
 ## Personalization
 if you enter user name in menu and then click done or refresh the page you will see `Welcome,your name` instead of `Welcome,User`.